-A 5x4cm footprint for the tent, with 3cm long sides side panes, should (hopefully) be appropriate for terrain in a 28mm wargaming (pic1).
+I cut a 5x4cm footprint from a piece of sturdy, but thin cardboard, with 3cm long sides side panes.
+This should (hopefully) be appropriate for terrain in a 28mm wargaming (pic1).

 I wanted the top edge and the sides to have a little inward bend, indicating the weight of the canvas.
 The little curb on the upper edge should pull the flat surfaces into shape. (pic2)

-Cut gently into the surface of the fold line with an exacto-knife (pic3).
-This will create crisp edges after folding the cardboard.
+Cutting gently into the surface of the fold line with an exacto-knife (pic3) will create crisp edges once the tent gently folded into shape. (pic4).

-After gluing the upper edge together (with tacky glue or PVA), add some strips of tape to keep the framework of the tent in shape (pic5,6,7).
+After gluing the upper edge together (with tacky glue or PVA), some strips of tape will keep the framework of the tent in place (pic5,6,7).
 They won’t show in the final product.

 Having build our crude shape/framework, it is now time to add the “canvas”.
 Cut a piece of kitchen paper to size.
 Be sure to check, if your paper is large enough.
 A 3cm overlap on the short edges should be sufficient.

-Tipp: When working with messy materials, like an abundance of glue or Mod Podge, use some baking paper to work on.
-It’s non-adhesive surface keeps your wargaming terrain, in this case our tent, from sticking to the table.
+Tipp: When working with messy materials, for example an abundance of glue or Mod Podge, I use some baking paper to work on.
+It’s non-adhesive surface keeps my wargaming terrain, in this case our tent, from sticking to the table.

 Coat the sides of the framework with glue and carefully fold the kitchen paper over the tent.
 Water down the glue some more and gently apply the mix with a soft brush on the “canvas”.

 While doing so, try to bring the canvas into shape.
 Especially the folds on the short edges.
 It may take some time, some readjusting and very sticky finger.
-Then leave it dry for a moment.
+Leave it dry.

 After the tent dried properly, you may cut of excess kitchen paper at the edges.
 Do not cut it of flush with the framework.
-That will look off… believe me.
+Otherwise it will look odd… believe me.
 If you feel extra creative, you may even fold the canvas/paper properly instead of cutting it to size.

 adding some paint

-As usual I use a primer based on a mix of Mod Podge and some colour.
-Normally I’d use my “free shadow” black mix.
-But this time I wanted to have some brighter colours for the tent. (bright in the largest sense of grimdark wargaming).
+As usual, I prime everything with a mix of Mod Podge and some colour.
+Normally I’d use my “free shadow” black&modpodge-mix.
+But I wanted to have brighter colours for the tent. (bright in the largest sense of grimdark wargaming).
 Thus I went for a brown-ish priming and paint the tent in some “earthy” shades.